• Home

 Proper Care of Cherokee Purple Tomato Plants

-Plant them in the ground and be sure they receive full sun.
+Plant them in the ground and be sure they receive direct sunlight and full sun.
 The soil should be rich and slightly acidic (see above) and plants will need at least three feet (36 inches) of space – 48 inches is recommended, however.
 They will grow to be close to 9 feet in height and have a good spread of branches.

-Of course, cages or hoops are required for these huge plants with their heavy fruits.
+Of course, tomato cages or hoops are required for these huge plants with their heavy fruits.
 Stakes can be used, but will not likely keep the large tomatoes on the vine once they near ripeness, so cages are preferred.
 Many have had good luck with tepee-style frames.

 When to Harvest Cherokee Purple Tomatoes